magentabusiness/magentabusiness.github.io/docs/services/development-services/customers-full-reviews.md

 ---
 layout: development-services-reviews
-title: ThingsBoard case studies and customers testimonials
+title: IoT Hub case studies and customers testimonials
 notitle: "true"
 description: Real feedback from real clients.
 Dive into our testimonials to understand the true impact of our services.